Underpin-WP/underpin/README.md

 This service provider also serves as a "directory" of sorts, where a third-party developer can easily see all of the places in which they can interact with the plugin.

+Multiple, unique versions of the service provider can be created.
+This provides an effective way to structure plugin extensions.

 ## Loaders